-The Polk Street Blues Festival is returning to its original home in the heart of San Francisco.
-This will be the festival's 8th year.
+The Polk Street Blues Festival is back in its original home in the heart of San Francisco.
+This will be the festival's 9th year.

 You will find live music, gourmet food, and more each day from 10am to 6pm.